 To address this, it is important to understand the differences between the deck and engine departments and the career progression associated with regard to the same.
 As mentioned throughout myriad articles on MI, the state of the employment in the seafaring aspect of the shipping industry depends on presiding economic factors, chief among them being demand and supply.

 Shipping is a cyclical industry that has its bust and boom cycles; the jobs are busting or booming depending on that very state.
-While there are hundreds of ships which shall always require seafarers to man them, merchant navy jobs also depend on an individual’s skills, experience, training and reliability.
+While there are hundreds of ships that shall always require seafarers to man them, merchant navy jobs also depend on an individual’s skills, experience, training and reliability.

 Nationality also plays a factor as companies have a trend on hiring certain nationals on their fleet.
 Even though there is automation bringing about changes in the concept of manning, shipping is a basic very basic industry for the world economy and therefore, quality seafarers will always be in demand.